top of page

 • Repetitive strain injuries

-A typical myotherapy session may include:
+A typical myotherapy session may include various techniques, such as:

 • Trigger point therapy